hobbymachinist/els/docs/els.md

 - hw/demo-driver: A standalone demo board with drv8825 for testing
 - hw/power-clamp: Voltage clamp / suppression board.

-### Main Board
+#### Main Board

+Kicad files in hw/els

+##### Active components

 * Nucleo-F446RE https://www.st.com/en/evaluation-tools/nucleo-f446re.html
 * GL850G USB HUB Controller
 * CH340C USB UART
 * FT24C64A EEPROM

+The Nucleo 64 is connected to the main board USB hub with a small cable.
+Nucleo 446RE will need a fair few jumper changes and soldering to permit the firmware to use the required GPIO pins.

+Refer to the GPIO pins listed below, the solder bridges for these pins should be setup correctly.
+See Nucleo 446RE documentation UM1724, Section 6.9 on Solder Bridges.

+##### Optional design guidance

+The main board is primarily a breakout board for the Nucleo F446RE with a USB hub, USB USART controller and additional terminal connectors.
+If you don't care about the USB UART serial, you can just use the Nucleo F446RE without populating the board with GL850G and CH340C.

 **NOTE**
-1. In the design, the Nucleo 64 is connected to the main board USB hub with a small cable.
-2. Nucleo 446RE will need a fair few jumper changes and soldering.
-    - Jumpers for the external hse crystal
-    - Jumpers for the GPIO pins listed in docs/eld.md.
-See Nucleo 446RE documentation UM1724, Section 6.9 on Solder Bridges.
+You will not be able to use UART through the onboard programmer since USART2 peripheral cannot be used.
+The corresponding GPIOs (PA2 & PA3) are used for the LCD.

 ### ILI9481 Breakout

+Kicad files in hw/lcd

+This primarily a carrier / breakout board with an IDC ribbon cable connector to main board.

 * ILI9481 TFT LCD, https://www.aliexpress.com/item/1005001288341298.html
 * The main board is connected to the LCD module using an adapter board that breaks out the pins to a 16 pin IDC socket.

 ### Output buffer / pulse shaper

+Kicad files in hw/buffer

 Optional add-on for cleaning up the high frequency pulses from the main board to the stepper drivers.
 This needs to be powered separately and co-located with the stepper drivers.
 You may not need this depending on the length of the signal cables from